Welcome to today's edition of the Rush 24-7 podcast.

 This is not a win.

-This is an I mean, not an if.
+This is an, I mean, not an if.

-And they will steal it, and they will do everything they can to steal it.
+When they steal it, and they will steal it, and they will do everything they can to steal it.

 And there's any number of things they can do.

-They can monkey around with the superdelegates, they can uh they can even go to the estates and change some of the delegate counts.
+They can even go to these states and change some of the delegate counts.

 I mean, look at it.

-They are the Clinton machine, the Democrat machine, and the machine candidate usually wins in this party.
+And the machine candidate usually wins in this party.

-He's gonna have to start saying something.
+He's going to have to start saying something.

 He's saying nothing better than anybody in a long time.

-I I have a theory about this, by the way.
+I have a theory about this, by the way.

 I have run in, and I've shared this with you over the course of many, many moons.

-The liberals hate Bush, but you know, m most or a lot of their hatred is because they don't think he can talk.
+The liberals hate Bush, but you know, most or a lot of their hatred is because they don't think he can talk.

 He embarrasses them.